 What is a Honeydew Melon?

 In appearance the honeydew melon is oval to round with a smooth creamy yellow rind that is peeled to reveal the aromatic pale green interior.
-These melons weigh about 4-8 pounds and grow upon a vine which produces 3-4 fruit.
+These melons weigh about 4-8 pounds and grow upon a vine which produces three to four melons.

 How to Grow a Honeydew Melon

-If you are starting from seed, fill peat moss pots with either potting soil or compost and place one seed into each about ½ inch into the soil.
-Then place the little pots in a shallow plastic tray.
-Fill the tray up to an inch high with water mixed with soluble fertilizer and put it in a room between 70-90 degrees F. to germinate.
+If you’re starting from seed, fill peat moss pots with either potting soil or compost and place one seed into each about ½ inch into the soil, then place the little pots in a shallow plastic tray.
+Fill the tray up to an inch high with water mixed with soluble fertilizer and put it in a room between 70-90 F. (21-23 C.) to germinate.
 Continue to add water when necessary.
 The seeds will sprout in about two weeks but you should continue to grow inside until the plant has at least two leaves.

-Transplant honeydew into the garden once the soil is at least 65 degrees F. and water in thoroughly.
+Transplant honeydew into the garden once the soil is at least 65 F. (18 C.) and water in thoroughly.
 Surround the transplant with mulch to retard weed growth and retain water.

 How to Pick Honeydew

 Once the honeydew fruit has attained a smooth evenly colored skin after three months, harvesting honeydew melons may commence.
 How do you pick honeydew then?
 It must be cut from the plant, as it does not slip easily from the vine as do most melons.

 Since easy removal from the vine is no indicator, how do you tell when honeydew is ripe enough for harvesting honeydew melons?
 The indicators for when to begin harvesting honeydew melons are size, skin color (completely white or yellow) and smoothness, and the timing of about three months after planting.
 The fruit will indeed be hard and although mature, very probably not ripe.
 So when then is honeydew melon ripe?